Retail Distribution: Definition, Types, and Factors to Consider While Opting for a Retail Distribution Strategy in 2023

 For example, a premium watch brand like Tag Heuer may choose to sell its product to its own branded stores or other selected stores.
 But places like DMart or Reliance Retail cannot be seen selling Tag Heuer.
 The reason behind this is that such brands need to imply and maintain a high-end brand image and exclusive messaging.

 Exclusive retail distribution is distinct from intensive retail distribution.
 This form of retail distribution employs certain distributors who are told to sell products only in predetermined locations.
 Exclusive distribution is frequently used by companies that sell expensive, high-end goods.
 This method and a brand’s prestige image are therefore related.
 It aims to reach a certain niche market that is well-defined and capable of buying the product.

 For example, IKEA malls usually consist of 1 or 2 locations in a city which is also on the exterior of the main town.

 - Facilitates localization

-4 Factors to Consider While Choosing the Right Retail Distribution Strategy
+4 Factors to Consider While Choosing the Right Retail Distribution Strategy in 2023

 Routine, limited, and extended products are the three main categories of purchases for retail distribution.
 Products that are inexpensive and that consumers do not give much thought about while making purchases are considered routine purchases.
 When a certain brand’s product is out of stock, buyers tend to move to another one rather than visiting other places to purchase the same product, making them highly replaceable.
 Toothpaste and batteries are a few examples.
 An elaborate retail distribution strategy is advised for these commodities.
 Customers aren’t always loyal to particular brands, so having the products widely available and simple to get enhances the likelihood that they will be purchased.